Current Conditions for Shenandoah Valley

 Please remember, river rocks can be sharp and slippery.
 Make sure you have adequate foot protection (old sneakers or proper river sandals) for all river activities.
 Flip flops are totally inadequate.

-Please note: it is important that you WEAR YOUR PFD when out on the river, especially if you can’t swim, the water is high, and especially at Compton Rapid, you never know……
+A final reminder: it is important that you WEAR YOUR PFD when out on the river, especially if you can’t swim, the water is high or cold, and especially at Compton Rapid, you never know……

 Be advised river conditions can change rapidly with sudden storms or heavy rain in the upper watershed.
 Also, water temperature can vary up to 8 degrees or more in a single day.